godotengine/godot-docs/learning/features/misc/background_loading.rst

 Background loading
 ==================

-When switching the main scene of your game (for example going to a new level), you might want to show a loading screen with some indication that progress is being made.
-The main load method (``ResourceLoader::load`` or just ``load`` from gdscript) blocks your thread while the resource is being loaded, so It's not good.
+When switching the main scene of your game (e.g. going to a new level), you might want to show a loading screen with some indication that progress is being made.
+The main load method (``ResourceLoader::load`` or just ``load`` from GDScript) blocks your thread while the resource is being loaded, so it's not good.
 This document discusses the ``ResourceInteractiveLoader`` class for smoother load screens.